curlyparakeet/fox/Reggie.md

 R32-R33 Repeat R31

 Flatten tail,  with  the last worked stitch on one side (i.e. not in the middle).
-With a spare piece of yarn stitch the tail closed a few rows down from the opening.
+With a spare piece of yarn stitch the tail closed a a row or two down from the opening.
 This is so the stuffing doesn't fall out!

 Complicated bits next - concentrate!

 This is to make the bottom of the hot water bottle cover.
 You want this to end up being as wide as your hot water bottle.
 If you bottle is a little bit wider or narrower than  mine, then you may need to adjust.
 I would recommend adding a chain or removing a chain from R34 on each side (i.e. ch 12 or ch 10 rather than ch 11).
-If you add or remove from your chains, you will need to add or remove to the italics below.
-If you increase your chain to ch12, then you will need to increase the sc steps in R34 to bee sc 11.
+If you add or remove from your chains, you will need to add or remove to the italics in the rest of the pattern below.
+So, if you increase your chain to ch12, then you will need to increase the sc steps in R34 to be sc 11.
 You will also need to add **two** to the final number of stitches as you will have added one to each side.

 R34 (Starting with the last stitch on one of the outside edges) _ch 11_.
 Starting in the 2nd chain from hook, _sc 10_ (this goes back along the chain towards the base of the tail). sc 9 along one edge of the tail opening. _ch 11_.
 Starting in the 2nd chain from hook, _sc 10_ (this goes back along the chain towards the base of the tail). sc 9 along one edge of the tail opening. (_58_)